-(ix) Government Grants and Transfers
+(x) Government Grants and Transfers

 Government grants and transfers are recognized in the financial statements in the period in which events giving rise to the transfer occurs, providing the transfers are authorized, any eligibility criteria have been met, and reasonable estimates of the amounts can be made, except when and to the extent that stipulations associated with the transfer give rise to a liability.
 Transfers are recognized as deferred revenue when transfer stipulations give rise to a liability.
-The transfer revenue is recognized in the statement of operations as the stipulations giving rise to the liabilities are settled.
+The transfer revenue is recognized in the consolidated statement of operations and accumulated surplus as the stipulations giving rise to the liabilities are settled.

-(x) Estimates
+(xi) Estimates